-However, the Web does not have the monopoly of information.
+However, the Web does not have a monopoly of information.
 It is not the only place to find credible and published research data.
 You have your public or college libraries open and available for you to visit at your convenience.
 To a college or post-graduate student doing advanced research, the library is a go-to vital source of information.
 Presenting students with a range of advantages, it is easy to see how libraries continue to be indispensable.

 Academic libraries worldwide report that the utility of eBooks is equal to or greater than that of the printed books.
 Reading print is ingrained in our nature, reassuring that there will always be a need for libraries.
 People always go back to reading a book.
-In fact, survey says 80% of those who buy electronic copies of books end up buying the printed version.
-Students and readers in general prefer the portability of books.
+In fact, the survey says 80% of those who buy electronic copies of books end up buying the printed version.
+Students and readers, in general, prefer the portability of books.
 And if you ask an avid bookworm, there is that inexplicable joy in actually touching, holding, and reading one.

-Whether the online research or the library is the better and more credible source of data is still a subject of heated debates.
-While both have their pros and cons, we take a stand: library research is remains to be an effective research method–and for all the right reasons.
+Whether the online research or the library is a better and more credible source of data is still a subject of heated debates.
+While both have their pros and cons, we take a stand: library research remains to be an effective research method–and for all the right reasons.
 Here are ten of them:

 1. You cannot find everything on the Internet.